BioViva: Research

-BioViva's research using it's proprietary CMV gene therapy vector they were able to increase in life extension of 42% for a telomerase inducing gene therapy and 32% for a follistatin inducing gene therapy The gene therapy was also re-dosable.
+BioViva's research using its proprietary CMV gene therapy vector they were able to increase in life extension of 42% for a telomerase inducing gene therapy and 32% for a follistatin inducing gene therapy.
+The gene therapy was also re-dosable.
 Telomerase gene therapy utilizing an adeno-associated virus at the Spanish National Cancer Research Centre (CNIO), has demonstrated several beneficial effects and an increase in median lifespan of up to 24% in mice.
 Discussing her team's research, María Blasco stated in discussion with The Scientist, "We demonstrated that AAV9-Tert gene therapy was sufficient to delay age-related pathologies and extend both median and maximum longevity in mice.
 Many pathologies were delayed, including cancer.
 Translating these results to human diseases (telomere syndromes or certain age-related diseases without effective treatments) may be of interest in the context of clinical trials approved by the corresponding regulatory agencies.
 However, some experts draw attention that the results of studies in mice cannot always be directly transferred to humans.

 In 2021, BioViva again came under media interest in their involvement of assessing data of a human investigator lead study for dementia.
 This nonprofit funded trial was the first in human use for gene therapy for dementia with suspected Alzheimer's Disease.
 Defending the decision, Parrish claimed that it is essential for data to be collected on offshore trials for the betterment of patients, BioViva was given the patent for assessing this data.
 Parrish says the patent is pending.